Allegheny-Computer-Science-600610-25-26/ready-set-research-syllabus/cmpsc-600-fall-syllabus.md

   questions about the assessment requirements for `CMPSC 600` are encouraged to contact their first reader and the `CMPSC 600` course coordinator.

+### Course Schedule

+- **Week One**: Informal class session due to start of semester during a partial week
+- **Week Two**: First formal class session and overview of course goals
+- **Week Three**: Review of course goals and meeting with both readers
+- **Week Four**: Review syllabus, work on presentation slide deck and prototype
+- **Week Five**: Refine presentation slide deck and computational prototype
+- **Week Six**: Finalize presentation slide deck and prototype for demonstration
+- **Week Seven**: No class due to Fall Break, gain access to thesis chapters repository
+- **Week Eight**: One-third of class gives project presentation and demonstration
+- **Week Nine**: One-third of class gives project presentation and demonstration
+- **Week Ten**: One-third of class gives project presentation and demonstration
+- **Week Eleven**: Write and revise Chapter One of Senior Comprehensive Project
+- **Week Twelve**: Write and revise Chapter One of Senior Comprehensive Project
+- **Week Thirteen**: Write and revise Chapter Two of Senior Comprehensive Project
+- **Week Fourteen**: No class due to Thanksgiving Break
+- **Week Fifteen**: Write and revise Chapter Two of Senior Comprehensive Project
+- **Week Sixteen**: Finalize first two chapters of Senior Comprehensive Project
+- **December 11, 2025 by 11:59 PM**: Submit final version of Chapter One and Chapter Two

 ## Required Materials

 ### Course Textbooks